DeepPSP/sphinxcontrib-pseudocode2/docs/source/index.rst

 Global Configuration via ``pseudocode2_options``
 =====================================================

-Pseudocode rendering styles can be unified across the entire project using a single global configuration (supports all pseudocode.js native parameters, see [pseudocode.js](https://github.com/SaswatPadhi/pseudocode.js?tab=readme-ov-file#options)).
+Pseudocode rendering styles can be unified across the entire project using a single global configuration (supports all pseudocode.js native parameters, see the ``Options`` section of [pseudocode.js](https://github.com/SaswatPadhi/pseudocode.js)).
 The following example shows how to set global options in `conf.py`:

 .. code-block:: python